Arkitektum/ps.editor.actions/README.md

 - `feature-catalogue-json`: Path to the collected feature catalogue JSON cache.
 - `feature-catalogue-markdown`: Path to the feature catalogue Markdown table (blank if no entries were found).
 - `feature-catalogue-uml`: Path to the feature catalogue PlantUML diagram (blank if no entries were found).
+- `xmi-feature-catalogue-json`: Path to the XMI feature catalogue JSON cache when generated.
+- `xmi-feature-catalogue-markdown`: Path to the XMI feature catalogue Markdown table when generated.
+- `xmi-feature-catalogue-uml`: Path to the XMI feature catalogue PlantUML diagram when generated.
 - `spec-markdown`: Reserved path for the final product specification Markdown (always `<spec-directory>/index.md`).
 The file is created by the assemble action.

 ### Assemble specification (`arkitektum/ps.editor.actions/assemble@main`)